 Configure Package Manager in Debian

-Now, you have to select the country where you want to fetch packages from.
+Now, you have to select the country which you want to fetch packages from.
 Select Debian archive mirror country and select Continue.

 Now you may select the Debian archive mirror.
 Select deb.debian.org and select Continue.